 When you're fully "here," in the 1st Circle (blue), you're at your best.

 Mindfulness and learning via the 5 Circles are fully explained in the book and DVD at the left.

 Everyone knows that when we're present, we are our most-capable selves.
 We can stay true to ourselves.
 We feel empowered and safe.
 When we're present, we can access what we know.
-We can download answers we need in the moment, or open the door to download them later.
+We can "download" answers we need in the moment, or make it possible to download them later.
 We respond in a way that represents us well.

 We know we should be present all the time!
 But we're often in such a hurry that we are partially somewhere else.